GowthamRajendra/videogame-cataloguing-website/README.md

 - [Citations](#citations)

 ## How to Run
-Requirement: You need to have the npm package manager installed and NodeJS for the server.
-Preferably nodemon should be installed to make running the NodeJS server easier.
+Requirement: You need to have the npm package manager installed and Node.js for the server.
+Preferably nodemon should be installed to make running the Node.js server easier.

 1. On a terminal, do npm install inside both server and client folders to get all the neccessary packages to run the project.<br>
 2. Make a MongoDB Atlas account, create a cluster and database.<br>